julstpierre/PenalizedGLMM/README.md

-## 3. Calculate Polygenic Risk Score (PRS) on test set
+## 3. Polygenic Risk Score (PRS)

-We can calculate a PRS for each individual in the test set:
+We can calculate a PRS for each individual in the test set using the predict function.
+By default, predictions are obtained on the full lasso path, but it is also possible to provide a vector containing indices for the values of the regulatization parameter λ.
+For example, we can predict a PRS for each individual in the test set using the estimated coefficients from the models obtained by using AIC and BIC respectively:

 ```julia